2017 UNIVERSITY LECTURE SERIES with Professor Kathie Friedman

 Become a Patron Sponsor for $100

 Help ensure this annual learning series continues, while keeping ticket costs low for everyone.
-Patron sponsorship includes tickets to all lectures, attendance at an intimate private reception with Professor Rosenthal prior to the final lecture, and acknowledgement of your sponsorship in the lecture program.
+Patron sponsorship includes tickets to all lectures, attendance at an intimate private reception with Professor Friedman prior to the final lecture, and acknowledgement of your sponsorship in the lecture program.